TinnyTerr/logmatic/README.md

 The log directory

-In depth: if path = `/path/to/dir/` then logs will be stored as `/path/to/dir/log.txt` etc.
+In-depth: if path = `/path/to/dir/` then logs will be stored as `/path/to/dir/log.txt` etc.

 Default `null`